JoeyLee-22/RepoAutomations/README.md

 # How To Use
 You will need to add your own paths to the .my_commands.sh file

+You will also need to make two txt files, password.txt and email.txt, these are used to log into github (only needed for create and delete)

 create -- makes new repo and adds a readme file

 delete -- deletes given repo from github and from local files